ibm-cloud-docs/containers/cs_cli_reference.md

    ```
    kubectl get nodes
    ```
    The**name** that is returned in this command is the private IP address that is assigned to your worker node.
-You can find more information about your worker node when you run the `ibmcloud workers <cluster_name_or_ID>` command and look for the worker node with the same **Private IP** address.
+You can find more information about your worker node when you run the `ibmcloud cs workers <cluster_name_or_ID>` command and look for the worker node with the same **Private IP** address.
 2. Mark the worker node as unschedulable in a process that is known as cordoning.
 When you cordon a worker node, you make it unavailable for future pod scheduling.
 Use the **name** of the worker node that you retrieved in the previous step.
    ```
    kubectl cordon <worker_name>